-The programme to upgrade all school to B/B standard will take 15 years or longer to achieve due to affordability.
+The programme to upgrade all school to B/B standard will take 15 years or longer to achieve due to time available to undertake work and the affordability to do so.

-At the same time, a 25-year preventative maintenance plan needs to be developed for all school buildings to maintain them at a B/B minimum standard, this will involve minor and major maintenance together with planned refurbishment dates for significant areas (e.g. heating systems).
+At the same time, a 25-year rolling preventative maintenance plan needs to be developed for all school buildings to maintain them at a B/B minimum standard, this will involve minor and major maintenance together with planned refurbishment dates for significant areas (e.g. heating systems).